Is It Even Possible to Pass CA in the First Attempt?

 The biggest myth: “CA is too tough.”

 Reality: It's not impossible.
 It's just structured differently.
-CA isn't about mugging up textbooks.
-It's about:

 The moment you stop treating it like a regular exam and start seeing it as a lifestyle shift, you’re already ahead of the crowd.

-If you're in Foundation or just joined Inter, congratulations.
+If you're in Foundation or just joined Inter—congratulations.
 That early start is GOLD.
 Most people lose half their battle trying to catch up.

 What worked for me: